 We will set up a technology consortium, involving the private sector, to oversee how this technology is introduced.
-Use, as appropriate, measures to influence and manage the demand of private car use

-The high demand placed on the transport network across the West of England needs to be managed to ensure movement is efficient and journey times are reliable.

-For some, driving a car is essential for travelling around the region.
+- The high demand placed on the transport network across the West of England needs to be managed to ensure movement is efficient and journey times are reliable. - For some, driving a car is essential for travelling around the region.
 This may be due to mobility impairments, the nature of work patterns or having to transport bulky or heavy items.
 However, for many people who currently use their cars there will be opportunities to switch at least some journeys to walking, cycling or public transport.
-The policies and interventions set out in this plan enable and encourage the increased use of more sustainable and active modes of travel.

-To influence the demand of drivers on the transport network who have alternative ways to travel, there is a need to consider the implementation of demand management measures, which will be determined by the appropriate authority.
-Measures to influence demand could include:

-- Management of parking provision - Re-allocation of road space to sustainable transport modes - Road user charging, such as charging to drive into or through specific areas where alternatives to driving are available - Workplace Parking Levy
+The policies and interventions set out in this plan enable and encourage the increased use of more sustainable and active modes of travel. - To influence the demand of drivers on the transport network who have alternative ways to travel, there is a need to consider the implementation of demand management measures, which will be determined by the appropriate authority.
+Measures to influence demand could include: - Management of parking provision - Re-allocation of road space to sustainable transport modes - Road user charging, such as charging to drive into or through specific areas where alternatives to driving are available - Workplace Parking Levy